 Why text2tv exists

 I'm Shane, and for years I've been trying to get photos and messages onto our TV during parties and family gatherings.
 Google Photos live albums.
 A Slack channel piped to the screen.
-A custom app I built myself.
+A custom app I cobbled together myself.
 None of it stuck — every attempt got a polite shrug from our guests.

-It's gone through countless iterations since, and my wife and kids still won't stop using it.
+And they still won't stop using it.
 Christmas dinner turned into a roast session of caption ideas.
 One of my friends spent an entire evening trying to climb the leaderboard.
 My brother texts a funny photo from Philly every once in a while, just because.
 The TV has gone from a black square on the wall to something that actually brings us together.

-Lately I've been turning text2tv into something anyone can use for a single event.
+Lately we've been turning text2tv into something anyone can use for a single event.
 The whole point is that there's nothing to figure out — no app, no accounts for guests, no QR code, no setup.
 If you have a smart TV and your guests can text, it works.
 Each host gets a dedicated phone number for their event, and guests spend the night texting photos and messages to the screen.

 If you'd like to host an event of your own, use FOUNDER for 50% off while we're still early.